 I think it was late 1977, when I fell in love with David Bowie and his art.
 I was a restless, alienated suburban kid, and Space Oddity was speaking to me as no music had done before.
 I went to a record shop and bought my first album: ChangesOneBowie.
 The breadth of styles didn’t intimidate me, and I don’t recall particularly favouring the songs from any specific era.
 I loved every track on that record, and I started collecting Bowie’s pictures from magazines and avidly watching his TV appearances and videos.

-By the I bought Stage when it came out in 1978, I had acquired many Bowie albums.
+By the time I bought Stage, when it was released in 1978, I had acquired many Bowie albums.
 Diamond Dogs, Aladdin Sane and TMWSTW were early favorites.
 Whereas Low and Young Americans, I just couldn’t get my head around.
 Reflecting on those times now, it seems that somehow I already knew even then that Bowie’s artistic vision, his style and transcendent beauty were peerless and without precedent.
-In '79 I bought Lodger the day it came out, and by the time Scary Monsters was, I knew every Bowie recordword for word, note for note.
+In '79 I bought Lodger the day it came out, and by the time Scary Monsters was released, I knew every Bowie record word for word, note for note.
 Scary Monsters was such a magnificent album, it seemed to me that David Bowie’s genius and originality would never fade.

 I limit my Bowie video work pretty much to the pre-Let’s Dance era.
 And through the work, I have come to realize that the Bowie period I particularly resonate with is The D.A.M.
 Trio era (1975 - 1980).
 Video editing is my hobby and my obsession.
 I often spend at least six hours a day working on various film projects.
 Because I’m a bit OCD, my work has to conform to a certain standard and criteria, or it is never going to leave the editing suite.
 I am often working on multiple Bowie videos, usually focusing on perhaps half a dozen works-in-progress at a time.
 Sometimes the projects come together very fast, in a week or so.
 But the majority of my videos probably take at least 3 - 6 months to complete.
 A big part of the work is the voracious search for archive footage.
 I'm in a continuous process of researching, requesting, buying, trading, downloading footage, ever amassing more material.
 The footage collected is catalogued, processed, restored, matched, manipulated and eventually maybe synched and turned into videos.
 I have several larger Bowie projects in mind.
 One that I hope to finish soon is: “David Bowie is Live at Earls Court 1978”.
 It’s a special project for me because those shows at Earls Court are the concert that I most wish I’d been able to attend.
 But alas, I was too young.

-My relationship with David Bowie remained in stasis until 2013’s extraordinary The Next Day.
+My relationship with David Bowie remained in stasis until his extraordinary 2013 album The Next Day.
 I was staying at my parent’s house, the place of my teenage Bowie obsessions, when I first heard that album.
 After an absence of over 30 years, love for Bowie’s new music had miraculously returned to me.
 Listening in at the doorway of my room, my Mum was similarly impressed:

 Mum: Is that David Bowie?